zak-automa8e/readai/replit.md

 ## Recent Changes
 - 2024-12-14: Configured for Replit environment
-  - Updated Vite to use port 5000 with allowedHosts
+  - Updated Vite to use port 5000 with allowedHosts and API proxy
-  - Made Supabase/Gemini config optional for startup
+  - Made Supabase/Gemini config optional for startup (warns instead of crash)
   - Fixed CORS for Replit domains
+  - Backend serves frontend static files in production
+  - Configured deployment for autoscale